adobe/pdf-embed-api-samples/README.md

 Note that by default if a user saves the PDF file after adding comments, the file is downloaded locally.
 This sample shows how to change that behavior, in this case taking no action except adding a small delay.

+### PDF Preview with Annotation APIs

+PDF Viewer will render PDF file along with annotation tools and APIs enabled.
+These samples show how to use annotation APIs to add, import, export, update and delete annotations programmatically.
+To see it in action, copy ```More Samples/PDF Annotations APIs``` folder to your computer, and try it out in a supported browser.

 ### PDF Preview with Events

 This sample shows how to start receiving events from PDF Viewer.